VPPRN Patient-Powered Research

 SYMPTOMS of VASCULITIS

-Symptoms of Vasculitis: Patients with TAK scored their symptoms of vasculitis higher at the January 2025 check-in.
-13% of patients with TAK reported no symptoms of vasculitis over the past 28 days compared to 23% in the VPPRN community.
+Symptoms of Vasculitis: At the July 2025 check-in, patients with TAK scored their symptoms of vasculitis similar to the Network.
+18% of patients with TAK reported no symptoms at all over the past 28 days compared to 24% in the VPPRN community.